351st Missile Wing LGM-30 Minuteman Missile Launch Sites

-This is a list of the LGM-30 Minuteman missile Missile Alert Facilities and Launch Facilities of the 351st Strategic Missile Wing, 20th Air Force, assigned to Whiteman AFB, Missouri.
+This is a list of the LGM-30F Minuteman II Missile Alert Facilities and Launch Facilities of the 351st Strategic Missile Wing, 20th Air Force, assigned to Whiteman AFB, Missouri, and active from 1965-1993.

 Overview

 The 351st Strategic Missile Wing was the third United States Air Force LGM-30 Minuteman ICBM wing, the second with the LGM-30B Minuteman I. After the announcement on 14 June 1961, there were second thoughts about the choice as original plans called for launchers to be spread into the Lake of the Ozarks region.
 Due to the terrain inaccessibility and the high water table, these plans were scrapped.
 Consequently, when the final approval came on 17 January 1962, the launchers were placed in the vicinity of Whiteman AFB, making this the smallest Minuteman base with regard to area.

 Activated on 1 February 1963, the 351st Strategic Missile Wing received its first Minuteman IB missile from the Boeing plant at Hill AFB, Utah, on 14 January 1964.
 Soon the silos assigned to the three operational squadrons of wing were made operational.
-By 29 June 1964, the last flight of missiles went on alert status, making the 351st a fully operational strategic missile wing.
+By 29 June 1964, the last flight of missiles went on alert status, making the 351st a fully operational unit.
 Beginning on 7 May 1966, and throughout the rest of 1966 and into 1967, the Air Force replaced the Minuteman IBs with LGM-30F Minuteman IIs.
 The completed transition in October 1967 gave the 351st SMW the distinction of being the first wing to complete the Force Modernization Program.
+The 351st also had the unique mission of operating the Emergency Rocket Communications System, designed to give emergency orders to surviving US strategic forces in the event of a nuclear attack.

 The 28 September 1991 order from President Bush to take Minuteman II missiles off alert status ended the 351st's role as an active ICBM wing.
 Subsequently, the Air Force removed the wing's 150 Minuteman II missiles from service.
 The wing and its three squadrons of ICBMs were inactivated on 28 July 1995.
-Under the START I treaty, the missiles were removed and the sites destroyed.
+Under the START I treaty, the missiles were removed and the sites destroyed over the course of several years.
 The first silo was imploded on 8 December 1993 and the last on 15 December 1997.

 Today, Whiteman AFB is the home of the 509th Bomb Wing and the B-2 Spirit Stealth Bomber.
-One of the retired Minuteman IB is on display.
+One of the retired Minuteman IBs is on display.
 In addition, the Oscar One (O-01) Missile Alert Facility (MAF) is now preserved as a museum.
-Of the 100 Minuteman LCFs built for the six Minuteman missile wings, this is the only one constructed on the support base itself.
+Of the 1000 Minuteman LCFs built for the six Minuteman missile wings, this is the only one constructed on the support base itself.
 Active and retired military personnel with valid identification can tour the facility by contacting the 509th Bomb Wing Public Affairs office.
 Due to the ongoing "War on Terrorism", it is closed to the general public.